 Welcome to Year 3 - Brunel

-Class Teachers - Miss Cao and Mrs Russell Teaching Assistant Mrs Perkins
+Class Teachers - Miss Cao and Mrs Russell Teaching Assistant Mrs Kaur

 Big Hello from Brunel Class!